puppetlabs/puppetlabs-registry/README.markdown

 In the above example, a value named 'puppetmaster' would be created inside the key `HKLM\Software\Vendor\PuppetLabs`.

-The `registry::value` defined type only manages keys and values in the system native architecture.
-In other words, 32 bit keys applied in a 64 bit OS won't be managed by this defined type; instead, you must use the custom resource types individually.
+The `registry::value` defined type only manages keys and values in the system-native architecture.
+In other words, 32-bit keys applied in a 64-bit OS won't be managed by this defined type; instead, you must use the custom resource types individually.

 ####Parameters in `registry::value`: